This post may include affiliate links. Thank you for your support.

 This Carolina-style BBQ sauce recipe is a delicious combination that pays homage to all three of the above BBQ sauces!

-How to thicken Carolina BBQ sauce?
+How to thicken Carolina style BBQ sauce?

 - To naturally thicken sauce – Allow the sauce to simmer for a longer period of time than the 15-18 minutes stated in the recipe.